xbeatty/ERHS-535/README.md

 2. Installation Instructions

-All required packages are located in the foodsec_dashboard.Rmd file, under the "setup" R chunk that is not included in the knit.
+All required packages are located in the FINAL.Rmd file, under the "setup" R chunk that is not included in the knit.
 The data for this project, an up-to-date global food security survey, can be downloaded directly from github and will require the tidytuesdayR package.